mithgil/IVsing/README.md

 By providing a Python interface to process Bias-Spectroscopy map data files, user can platform-independent and easily convert irregular, messy data into a structured one.

-After performing I-V curves mapping using Bias-Spectroscopy module in Nanonis (scanning probe microscopy controller, SPECS GmbH), users would get a great number of data files in format of txt.

-This is a natural progression from former c++ project `IVsing` that converts a myriad of dat/txt files in Bias-Sepctroscopy experiments data into a structured h5.

-By providing a Python interface to process Bias-Spectroscopy map data files, user can platform-independent and easily convert irregular, messy data into a structured one.

 --